niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

 Finally, `erlang_nif.c` is not tested against memory leaks and other kind of C related issues.
 It should be planned to create test suites and analyze this part of the code with Valgrind[^valgrind].
+Error messages and guards must also be added to ensure a good programming experience.

 [^erlang-match-specification]: [https://www.erlang.org/doc/apps/erts/match_spec.html](https://www.erlang.org/doc/apps/erts/match_spec.html)
 [^datahike]: [https://github.com/replikativ/datahike](https://github.com/replikativ/datahike)